graalvm/CLAMH/documentation/CLAMH_Users_Guide.md

 >   ready made CLAMH/JMH benchmark file and replace the parts above with
 >   your own.

-Note that Multithreaded benchmarks, especially ones with functional parallelism, are even trickier in CLAMH/JMH.
-Because parallelism adds complexity to understanding and use of CLAMH/JMH, we will first describe everything for a single threaded benchmark, and then follow up with a special section on parallelism.
+Note that, because parallelism adds complexity to understanding and use of CLAMH/JMH, we will first describe everything for a single threaded benchmark, and then follow up with a special section on parallelism.

-We’ll now go over the main options for each of the standard functions that are implemented for JMH/CLAMH.
+We’ll now go over the main options for each of the standard functions that are implemented for CLAMH/JMH.

-<a name="7.2.1-the-\@benchmark-function"></a>
+<a name="7.2.1-the-@benchmark-function"></a>
-### 7.2.1 The \@Benchmark Function
+### 7.2.1 The @Benchmark Function

-The \@Benchmark annotation is at the heart of the CLAMH/JMH paradigm.
+The @Benchmark annotation is at the heart of the CLAMH/JMH paradigm.
 This annotation denotes the benchmark functions or methods whose performance the test harness will be measuring.

-This function can (but is not required to) take one or more \@**State object** and (optionally) a **Blackhole** object as its inputs, and is the only function that is timed.
+This function can (but is not required to) take one or more **@State** objects and (optionally) a **Blackhole** object as its inputs, and is the only function that is timed.
 (If you have more than one benchmark function, they will be considered independent benchmarks that will be run sequentially, EXCEPT in the